Njugi92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists envilonment variables script that prints all local variables and envilonment variables, and functions script that creates a new local variable named "BEST" value "School"
+script that lists envilonment variables script that prints all local variables and envilonment variables, and functions script that creates a new local variable named "BEST" value "School" script that creates new global variable named "BEST" value "School"